Skip to main content

 IRS – Publication 946: How to Depreciate Property

-Official IRS publication covering MACRS depreciation methods, recovery periods, conventions, Section 179 and bonus depreciation, and Appendix A MACRS percentage tables.
+Official IRS guidance on MACRS methods, recovery periods, conventions, and Appendix A percentage tables.

 Financial Estimation Note